Michael Bluth: Reception

-Bateman and his character were also well received by critic Robert Bianco, who wrote "the key to the show's success is the hilariously deadpan Bateman".
+Bateman and his character were well received by critic Robert Bianco, who wrote "the key to the show's success is the hilariously deadpan Bateman".

 Bateman was nominated for seven individual awards for his portrayal of Michael Bluth, winning three.
 In 2004, Bateman was nominated for the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series.
 In 2004 and again in 2005, he was nominated for a Television Critics Association Award for Individual Achievement in Comedy.
 In 2005, Bateman was also nominated for Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series.
 Bateman won the 2005 Golden Globe Award for Best Actor – Television Series Musical or Comedy and the 2005 Satellite Award for Best Actor – Television Series Musical or Comedy, which he won again in 2006.
 On July 18, 2013, Bateman was nominated again for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series for his portrayal of Michael Bluth.